Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory

 Figure \ref{fig_pointwise_error_cylinder} shows the pointwise error fields associated with the reconstructions produced by the T2F and T2F+PINN models.
 For the T2F model, the reconstruction errors appear to be randomly distributed across the domain, with no discernible spatial structure (see figure \ref{fig_pointwise_error_cylinder}\textit{a--c}).
 In contrast, the reconstruction errors from the T2F+PINN model exhibit geometrically structured patterns (see figure \ref{fig_pointwise_error_cylinder}\textit{d--f}), indicating that the error distribution is more closely aligned with the underlying physical processes.
 In particular, the reconstructed vortical structures in the T2F+PINN case display physically constrained translations and deformations, rather than spurious or uncorrelated distortions.
 Compared with the results in figure \ref{fig_sample_comp_cylinder}, these observations suggest that incorporating physics-informed constraints via PINN leads to more accurate reconstructions of vortical structures, thereby improving the recovery of gradient-based flow features.

 We also evaluated reconstruction errors across all $n_{\text{test}} = 1000$ samples in the test set.
-Figure \ref{fig_l2error_lineplot} shows the averaged normalized $L_{2}$ error for the reconstructed variables as a function of training epoch.
-For the T2F model, the errors in the reconstructed velocity component $u_x^{\ast}$ and $u_y^{\ast}$ at $10\,000$ training epochs are approximately 0.06 and 0.19, respectively, which are much lower than those of the T2F+PINN model (see figures \ref{fig_l2error_lineplot}\textit{a,b}), corresponding to reductions of approximately 38.1\% and 38.4\%.
-In contrast, the vorticity error of the T2F+PINN model at $10\,000$ epochs is approximately 0.91, slightly lower than that of the T2F model, with a reduction of around 4.2\% (see figure \ref{fig_l2error_lineplot}\textit{c}).
+Figure \ref{fig_l2error_lineplot} shows the averaged normalised $L_{2}$ error for the reconstructed variables as a function of training epoch.
+For the T2F model, the errors in the reconstructed velocity component $u_x^{\ast}$ and $u_y^{\ast}$ at $10\,000$ training epochs are approximately 0.06 and 0.19, respectively, which are much lower than those of the T2F+PINN model (see figure \ref{fig_l2error_lineplot}\textit{a,b}), corresponding to reductions of approximately 38.1 \% and 38.4 \%.
+In contrast, the vorticity error of the T2F+PINN model at $10\,000$ epochs is approximately 0.91, slightly lower than that of the T2F model, with a reduction of around 4.2 \% (see figure \ref{fig_l2error_lineplot}\textit{c}).
 These differences reflect the learning behaviours of the two models.
 The purely data-driven T2F model rapidly captures the dominant velocity structures but struggles to learn accurate velocity gradients, leading to higher errors in vorticity.